-When, in 1913, the Big Horn Basin was split into four counties and the new Fifth Judicial District was created, requiring a district judge, Metz was selected by Wyoming Governor Joseph Carey as the first judge of this new district.
-He was twenty-nine years old, said to be the youngest district judge in the country.
+When, in 1913, the Big Horn Basin was split into four counties and the new Fifth Judicial District was created, requiring a district judge, Metz was selected by Wyoming Gov. Joseph Carey as the first judge of this new district.
+He was 29 years old, said to be the youngest district judge in the country.

 Metz served as the district judge of the Big Horn Basin for the next 38 years, re-elected nine times.
 It seemed back then that “district judge” meant Percy Metz, and “Percy Metz” meant district judge.
 As a judge in the beginning years of his service, Metz had the advantages and disadvantages of his youth and short experience.
 A vigorous man who spent as much time hunting and fishing as he could, he was a vigorous district judge, too.